 The number of Xarelto lawsuits filed against Janssen Research and Development was mainly due to the manufacturers’ failure to warn patients of the risks of bleeding by wrongfully representing it.
 Negligent misrepresentation and breach of warranty are also among the reasons for the rising number of Xarelto lawsuits.
 What makes Xarelto dangerous is the lack of counteracting drug to help prevent or stop bleeding.

 Since patients rely on their medications to cope with certain aspects of their health, taking prescription medications has become a part of life.
-As such, the website of the National Injury Law Center outlines the importance of product safety when it comes to medications and medical devices.
 Products that pose excessive risks or unnecessary dangers to the health of the consumers are reported and sometimes recalled.
 Since its FDA approval in 2011, Xarelto is yet to be recalled, the manufacturer should still be held accountable for its negligence.